Wild on the Beach: Plot

 Co-ed Lee Sullivan (Sherry Jackson), a student at an unnamed California college, inherits a house on the beach from her late uncle.
 She wants to use the building as a boarding house for girls, thus both alleviating the student housing shortage and financing her education.

-Meanwhile, Adam Miller (Frankie Randall) plans to turn the beach house into a boys' boardinghouse, claiming that he received permission to do so while Lee's uncle was still alive.
+Meanwhile, Adam Miller (Frankie Randall) plans to turn the beach house into a boys' boarding house, claiming that he received permission to do so while Lee's uncle was still alive.
 Adam secretly files first for an off-campus housing permit, and the boys take up residence in the house.
 Lee also receives a permit, and naturally, problems develop when both male and female students decide to co-habitate – this administrative mix-up also makes for much ducking and dodging of the university authorities.

 In spite of being at odds with each other, a romance blossoms between Lee and Adam.